hyeshik/tailseeker/README.md

 Tailseeker is the official pipeline for TAIL-seq, which measures poly(A) tail lengths and 3′-end modifications with Illumina SBS sequencers.

 It is not yet fully stable for generic uses.
-Please feel free to ask anything to Hyeshik Chang &lt;hyeshik@snu.ac.kr&gt; whenever you are stuck on a problem while using it.
+In case you need a help for the use, please post a question to [BioStar](http://www.biostars.org/show/tag/tailseeker/) with #tailseeker as a tag.

 # Table of Contents